rickballard/CoCivium/docs/ideas/BACKLOG_REGISTRY.md

 ---

-## Outreach: pitch CoCivium to GitHub; request upgrade & staff monitor
+## Outreach: pitch CoCivium™ to GitHub; request upgrade & staff monitor

-**One‑liner.** Position CoCivium as a public‑interest project; seek plan upgrade and a GitHub liaison.
+**One‑liner.** Position CoCivium™ as a public‑interest project; seek plan upgrade and a GitHub liaison.

 **Problem / Context.**
 - Limits on actions minutes / features could slow the project.